realworldocaml/book/en/imperative-programming.md

 ```

 We can even write a polymorphic function that we'll call `make_rec`
-that can tie the recursive not for any function of this form.
+that can tie the recursive knot for any function of this form.

 ```ocaml
 # let make_rec f_norec =